 Marshall Rotunda: Barbara J. Marshall Rotunda in the L.E. and Thelma E. Stephens Performing Arts Center on first reference.

-Master?s degree: Use master?s degree or master?s rather than M.A. or M.S.
+Master’s degree: Use master’s degree rather than M.A. or M.S.

 Memorandum of Agreement: MOA on second reference